reason-healthcare/AHRQ-CDS-Connect-Authoring-Tool/TYPESCRIPT_MIGRATION_STRATEGY.md

 - Updated all imports in handlers and tests to use `.ts` extensions
 - Fixed `_.matches` to `_.isMatch` for proper boolean comparison
 - Added `@types/fhir@^0.0.41` to frontend devDependencies
-- Fixed frontend installation by adding TypeScript override in package.json
+- Fixed frontend installation by adding TypeScript override in package.json (resolves react-scripts peer dependency conflict)
 - All tests passing (249 passing, 5 pending)
 - Linting and formatting pass